Categorary Archive: Uncategorized | Acre Design

 We are delighted that Planning Permission has been granted on this large rear and side extension to this detached property in Birtley.

 The original layout of the property has small individual rooms, which don’t suit the modern-day, open plan living that many of us dream of.
-Our beautifully designed, modern rear extension (architect Robbie Evans lead the design team on this project) will create a large kitchen and dining space with an existing backroom turned into a cosy snug room with log burner.
+Our beautifully designed, modern rear extension (architectural designer Robbie Evans lead the design team on this project) will create a large kitchen and dining space with an existing backroom turned into a cosy snug room with log burner.
 To the side of the property, an existing side passage between the house and the detached garage is to become enclosed to create a large utility space with glazing that enables you to see through the property.

 Before